revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

-16. There are 5000000 Records in one hive table, and you have loaded it in spark -shell for development purposes.
-What would be the best practice to write code.
-Would you be processing 5000000 records in each line of code?
+16.There are 5000000 Records in one hive table, and you have loaded it in spark -shell for development purposes.What would be the best practice to write code.Would you be processing 5000000 records in each line of code?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)